-1.72 million new cancer cases are diagnosed each year in the United States.
-As of 2019, there are more than 16.9 million cancer survivors in the US.
-With the number of survivors continuously growing, there is an increasing need for resources and support to help them get back to everyday life and work after diagnosis and treatment.
+1.9 million new cancer cases are diagnosed each year in the United States.
+As of 2022, there are more than 18.1 million cancer survivors in the U.S. With the number of survivors continuously growing, there is an increasing need for resources and support to help them get back to everyday life and work after diagnosis and treatment.

 The Intersection of Work and Cancer

 As the number of cancer survivors continues to increase, the need for support around survivorship issues, such as working during and after treatment, is becoming more and more important.
 Here are some statistics that demonstrate just a few of the ways that cancer and work intersect today:

 Cancer survivors are 1.4 times more likely to be unemployed than people who have never been diagnosed.2 of cancer survivors still report work limitations affected by cancer-related problems 1–5 years after diagnosis.3